Ultimate Guide to Things to do in Stratford Ontario

 Summer

-The best things to do in Stratford can be enjoyed in the summer.
 Summer in Stratford is all about enjoying the city by foot, soaking in the sun on the Avon River and fueling your adventures on their incredible patios.
 During the summer you can experience Stratford’s award-winning gardens, their Summer Music Series and Art in the Park.

 Fall